guillermo-carrasco/bio_data_analysis/project/project_diary.md

 # Project diary

+### 2015-03-14

+The pipeline tries to create the directories necessary for the analysis, and if they already exist (which is the case), it crashes instead of overwriting the results.
+So I have to remove the directories: `progress, contamination, breakdown_basic, summary` and `exogen`.

+- Controlling contaminations step worked!
+- enacting genome is working as well, but getting this error: `(in cleanup) Internal error: could not get STATE from IPC::Run`
+(this is not a real problem, basically a lot of intermediate files will remain there)

 ### 2015-03-13

 Checking the pipeline logs we've seen lots of errors, the first one of them is a